archlinux/repod/docs/repod/installation.rst

   cd repod
   poetry install

-Afterwards it is possible to make use of existing :ref:`tooling` with the help of ``poetry run`` (e.g. ``poetry run repod-file --help``).
+Afterwards it is possible to make use of existing :ref:`tooling <manuals>` with the help of ``poetry run`` (e.g. ``poetry run repod-file --help``).

 .. |justfile| raw:: html